 In any crisis event collaboration is key.
 The impact of COVID-19 on society and business is unprecedented.
 Although social distancing might create the perception that we are in this alone, we should not forget that only through unity and solidarity we will prevail.
 To complete projects successfully in this challenging time all project participants will have to work together as one team.
 This is only possible when we have a strong focus on communication.
 Regular project meetings should not be canceled but should continue online.
 Specific meetings to deal with the impact of COVID-19 should take place on a regular basis.
 An adversarial approach to deal with the impact and the division of risk during this challenging time will be counterproductive.
 Only when we come together to collaborate to take on the uncertainty and challenges we will make progress on the road to success.

-Dr. Hendrik Prinsloo is manager of scheduling and delay analysis at Xpera Group.
-He brings 20 years in construction management and delay claims consulting and was previously a professor in construction management in University of Pretoria, South Africa.
+Hendrik Prinsloo, PhD is manager of scheduling and delay analysis at Xpera Group.
+He brings 20 years in construction management and delay claims consulting experience and was previously a professor in construction management in University of Pretoria, South Africa.
 To learn more about our delay claims consulting services, visit our service page or contact us.